CIPD experts, leaders and practitioners tackle the key issues and questions around the pandemic

 Employers can refuse entry to anyone not wearing a face covering but do not have to do this.
 Any staff dealing with enforcement should be trained in the extensive list of exemptions (see the Q&A on face covering rules and exemptions.)
 The guidance on face coverings has changed rapidly.
 Initial government advice was that the evidence was weak to support their use; but this was followed by mandatory introduction on public transport, and then an announcement that they would be compulsory in shops and supermarkets from 24 July.

-Employers should consider use of face coverings by staff as part of their COVID-19 risk assessments.
-The COVID-19 secure workplace guidelines and the specific sectoral guidance require social distancing until at least until December, including in most workplaces.
-If employers cannot reduce the distance and contact between employees sufficiently, they may decide to adopt face coverings but employers must assess the benefits and practicalities of requiring face coverings in their own working environment.
+Employers must consider use of face coverings by staff as part of their COVID-19 risk assessments.
+The COVID-19 secure workplace guidelines and the specific sectoral guidance require social distancing until at least until June, including in most workplaces.
+If employers cannot reduce the distance and contact between employees sufficiently, they may decide to adopt face coverings but employers must assess the rules applicable for their sector, and benefits and practicalities of requiring face coverings in their own working environment.
 For example, in workplaces with high telephone use, face coverings may be impractical.
 As part of the risk assessment employers should consider alternative options to protect employees, such as barriers between workers or between workers and customers.

 Risk assessments should cover also safeguarding staff from abusive or violent customers if disputes arise over wearing face coverings.

-The government is not yet making face coverings compulsory in offices although this may be reviewed; it is recommended that employers consider their use where appropriate.
+The government is not yet making face coverings compulsory in all offices although this may be reviewed; it is recommended that employers consider their use where appropriate.
 At the very least employers should consider if their duty to keep staff safe would be enhanced by staff wearing masks and by proactive enforcement measures.
 Employers should not try and stop employees using face coverings if they choose to wear them unless the employer has a very good reason.
 Whilst face coverings may be beneficial, wearing one is not a replacement for other ways of managing risk of COVID-19 infection in workplaces.
+For recommendations in specific settings the government has issued workplace settings guidance.

 Making face coverings compulsory